ondrej-kvasnovsky/handbook-of-hidden-data-scientist-python/machine-learning/supervised-learning/support-vector-machine.md

 ![](/assets/svm1.png)

+## Outliers

 What should SVM do with this data set?
 It should ignore that outlier.
+These points are called outliers.

 ![](/assets/svm2.png)